 The number one reason that commercial truck accidents occur is due to poor driver decision making.
 Truck truckers may drive too fast, misjudge the distance between vehicles, or follow other cars too closely, for example.

 In addition to making poor decisions, a truck driver may also fail to recognize dangerous situations around him or her.
-Distraction is a serious concern for truck drivers, but there are any number of reasons that a driver may have failed to recognize a hazardous situation.
+Distraction is a serious concern for truck drivers, but there is a number of reasons that a driver may have failed to recognize a hazardous situation.

 In a study done by the Federal Motor Carrier Safety Administration (FMSA), they found that “non-performance” was the primary cause of roughly 12% of all commercial truck accidents examined in the study.
 Non-performance means that the driver was not capable of driving at the time of the crash.
 This could be due to falling asleep, a disabling health condition (seizure or heart attack, for example), or another reason that would physically inhibit a driver.